Here's a look at the life of Rand Paul, US senator from Kentucky.

 Education: Attended Baylor University, 1981-1984; Duke University School of Medicine, M.D., 1988

-Other Facts: Performs pro bono eye operations multiple times a year.
+Performs pro bono eye operations.
 He practiced as an ophthalmologist for 17 years prior to entering Congress.

 He is not named after author Ayn Rand; his nickname was shortened from "Randy."

-Former president and longtime member of the Bowling Green Noon Lions Club.
+Former president and longtime member of the Lions Club International.

 Was active in the congressional and presidential campaigns of his father, Ron Paul.